-D. Notification Requirements for Trip Requests and Prior Authorization notification must be sent to Members when a trip request requiring prior authorization is approved and for all trip denials (including changes in the amount, duration, frequency and scope of the request).
-The health plan must include and maintain this information in their utilization documentation as specified in the policy guidance.
+D. Notification Requirements for Trip Requests and Prior Authorization

+Members shall have access to a formal appeals and grievance process regarding all NEMT determinations.
+The Member has the right to request an appeal if they disagree with a decision made on their NEMT trip request (including trip requests that require prior authorization).
+Written notification must be sent to members when a trip request requiring prior authorization is approved and for all trip denials (including changes in the amount, duration, frequency and scope of the request).
+The Health Plan must include and maintain this information in their utilization documentation as specified in the policy guidance.